13 Popup Design Examples: Why They Work and How to Make Your Own

 To drive people towards performing that action, you want to have a single button with a strong call to action (CTA).
 For example, if you're offering a coupon in exchange for an email subscription, something like “Get a discount” sounds way more enticing than “Subscribe.”

-3. Use contrasting colors for your CTA
+4. Use contrasting colors for your CTA button

 A compelling CTA isn't just about the text, it's also about grabbing your visitors' attention in other ways.
 Namely, color.